opendatacube/datacube-core/docs/source/tutorials/odc-stac.rst

            overwrite=True,
        )

-When you have finished, run the cell by pressing :code:`Shift+Enter` on your keyboard.
+When you have finished, run the cell by pressing :kbd:`Shift+Enter` on your keyboard.
-You should see seven new files in the file browser, starting with "LULC_2017.tif" and ending with "LULC_2023.tif".
+You should see seven new files in the file browser, starting with :file:`LULC_2017.tif` and ending with :file:`LULC_2023.tif`.

 Tutorial complete!
 ------------------